view our covid-19 safety plan

 At Abilities, we value a proactive approach in treating infants, toddlers, and preschoolers with the philosophy that early treatment for difficulties promotes optimal outcomes and may prevent current developmental concerns from becoming more severe.

 Individual Therapy Sessions

-We offer one-on-one occupational therapy and speech language pathology in a specialized sensory gym environment or private treatment areas.
+We offer one-on-one speech language pathology, occupational therapy and physical therapy in a specialized sensory gym environment or private treatment areas.
 We provide services to children who are experiencing developmental difficulties.
 Some commonly seen conditions are are Down Syndrome, Cerebral Palsy, Autism, developmental delays and muscle tone abnormalities.
 We offer specialized programs such as handwriting remediation, "handwriting without tears program", therapeutic listening, and interactive metronome.

 Speech & Language Therapy